 We begin by introducing the literature on the representativeness heuristic and the chosen article for replication - Kahneman and Tversky (1973).
 We then discuss our motivations for the current replication, review Kahneman and Tversky (1973), and outline the chosen studies from the target article, their experimental design, and our adaptations and extensions.

-Representativeness heuristic
+Representativeness heuristic: Review by Kahneman and Tversky (1973)

-In their review article, Kahneman and Tversky (1973) first presented evidence of the representativeness heuristic in categorical predictions (which we will refer to as Study 1).
-They asked one group of participants to give the base rates of enrolment in nine fields of graduate specialization (e.g., business administration, computer science, engineering, etc.), then gave two other groups of participants a description of an individual called Tom W, which fit the stereotype of an engineer but was broad and vague enough to match any profession.
-In those conditions participants ranked the same nine fields in terms of how similar Tom W is to a typical graduate student in that field, or the likelihood that Tom W is now a graduate student in each of the fields.
-Results showed that the correlation between the likelihood rankings and the similarity rankings were very high and that between likelihood rankings and the base rates were very low.
-Kahneman and Tversky (1973) concluded that this meant the participants made predictions almost as if rating how similar (i.e., representative) the description of Tom W is to the typical student in each field instead of considering the base rates (i.e., the prior probabilities).
+Kahneman and Tversky (1973) chose seven studies that demonstrate representativeness heuristic.
+Their first demonstration (Study 1) pertained to categorical predictions.
+They first asked a group of participants (the base rates group) to estimate the base rates of enrolment in nine fields of graduate specialization (e.g., business administration, computer science, engineering, etc.).
+They then proceeded to give two other groups a description of an individual called Tom W. which fits the stereotype of an engineer yet is broad and vague enough to match any profession.
+Participants in the similarity group ranked the same nine fields in terms of how similar Tom W. is to a typical graduate student in that field, and those in the likelihood group ranked the nine fields in terms of the likelihood that Tom W. is now a graduate student in each of the fields.
+Their results indicated that the correlation between the likelihood rankings and the similarity rankings was very high and that the correlation between likelihood rankings and the base rates was very low.
+Kahneman and Tversky (1973) concluded that this meant the participants made predictions almost as if rating how similar (i.e., representative) the description of Tom W. is to the typical student in each field instead of considering the base rates (i.e., the prior probabilities).

-Another example of the representativeness heuristic can be found in the third study (Study 3) described in Kahneman and Tversky’s (1973) article, which concerns numerical predictions.
-Imagine a sample of 30 engineers and 70 lawyers, with an individual described as “having high intelligence, a need for order and clarity, and for neat and tidy systems, although lacking in true creativity”.
-When people are asked about the probability of this person being an engineer from the sample, the representativeness heuristic predicts that due to the description resembling that of a typical engineer, people would give estimates disproportionately higher than 30%.
+Another example of the representativeness heuristic was provided in Kahneman and Tversky’s (1973) third study (Study 3), which investigated the effect of individuating evidence on the neglect of base rates.
+Imagine a sample of 30 engineers and 70 lawyers, with an individual described as having “high intelligence, although lacking in true creativity. … a need for order and clarity, and for neat and tidy systems in which every detail finds its appropriate place.” (p.
+238).
+When participants were asked about the probability of this person being an engineer from the sample, due to the description resembling that of a typical engineer, participants gave estimates disproportionately higher than 30%.
+This seems consistent with the idea of the representativeness heuristic.
 In other words, people would have based their prediction on how the currently available evidence is representative of the target of prediction and disregarded the prior probabilities.